-VISIT sites of vanished buildings and hidden infrastructure in the lanes of Melbourne.
-The sort of places you walk past every day and don’t notice.
+VISIT sites of vanished buildings, forgotten infrastructure, old cellars and basements in the lanes of Melbourne.
+The sort of places you may walk past every day and never notice.
 What is there now and what was there before?

 TRUE OR FALSE?
-Investigate claims and legends about lost places such as cellars, passageways, Squizzy hideouts, lost rivers and waterfalls, mansion cellars, military dug-outs, lost bullocks and crocodiles, flour mills, cinemas, sewer pits, gold stores, bowling alleys, vertical shafts and more.
-For legal reasons we do not enter underground infrastructure except accessible public places such as subways, cellars, basements or galleries depending what is open on the day.
+Investigate stories and legends about lost places using old maps and images.
+For legal reasons we do not enter underground infrastructure except accessible public places such as public subways, cellars or basements depending what is open on the day.

 EXAMINE fifty historic images and maps for clues to the past.

 HANDLE ancient objects dug up from under Melbourne to learn about early lifestyles.

 FLOOD, FIRE AND FEVER: learn about disasters that changed Melbourne.

 THE MELBOURNE STORY: Every place we visit is specifically chosen to tell a chapter of the Melbourne story from Dreamtime to Settlement, Gold Rush to Federation, Jazz Age to War and Prohibition, Olympic Games to the modern lanes of the world’s most livable city.

 NOTE: We only enter publicly accessible places that you can return to NOT illegal infrastructure such as drains, electricity, substations, cable etc.

 STARTING POINT: Meet on Southbank Promenade next to the Evan Walker footbridge.
 Location is also outside Pure South Dining at 3 Southgate Avenue.
 It is just north of the Langham Hotel, MEL 1A K12.

-WHEN: Tours are 3 hours by arrangement Wednesday to Saturday anytime between midday and 5.00pm.
+WHEN: Tours are 3 hours by arrangement Wednesday to Saturday anytime between 1.00pm and 5.00pm.
 Any currently running group tours are listed on this page RHS.

-INCLUDED: Tours include a free coffee/drink stop, chocolate sample and historic souvenirs (except clubs discounts).
+INCLUDED: Tours include a free coffee or drink, chocolate sample and historic souvenirs (except clubs discounts).

 SEE: Our other fifty tours.